 The 2020 Global Insurance Outlook by EY has already set key themes and top priorities through 2022.
 One of them is Digital Transformation.
 What does it mean?

 According to the report, digitization should be taking place across the entire value chain, including underwriting, distribution, and claims.
 It is the means to increase efficiency, boost productivity, recruit new talent, and reduce stubbornly high costs.
 For example, the cost of the claims journey can be reduced by as much as 30%.

 However, there are still companies that are reluctant to go digital and have no chance to gain a competitive edge in the future.
 In this article, we’ll explore the nuances of automating one of the key insurance business processes – claims management – by creating and adopting a claims management system.
 Let’s discuss its benefits, features, development process, and costs.

 What is an Insurance Claims Management System?

-Insurance claims management software is used by insurance carriers and agencies to automate the processing of insurance claims on behalf of a client.
+Claims management software is built by insurance software development companies for insurance carriers and agencies to automate the processing of claims on behalf of a client.
 For example, burglary and theft, fire, wind and hail damage, customer injury, and reputation harm.
 The system keeps all information related to the insurance product, client, and claim, as well as provides additional analysis to enable proper anti-fraud analysis, damage cost calculation, and other aspects.

 Key Benefits of an Automated Claims Management System

 A robust software can streamline claims management and dramatically improve its efficiency helping to reduce operational costs and financial losses from fraudulent or exaggerated claims.
 By automating their claims management system, car insurance companies in Massachusetts have been able to offer better customer service and reduce the amount of time it takes to settle claims.
 Take a look at the primary benefits of claims management software:

 • Reduces fraudulent claims.
 With the help of proactive analysis based on previously recorded data, the software swiftly detects fraud or suspicious claims.
 As a result, an accelerated investigation process, proactive claims monitoring, and prevented payments for fake claims.